andretgregorio/.dotfiles/vibe-coding/vibe-coding-rules.md

 # Development Guidelines for Vibe Coding

+This file is actualy a copy + paste from [Development Guidelines for Claude](https://github.com/citypaul/.dotfiles/blob/main/claude/.claude/CLAUDE.md) written by Paul Hammond.

 ## Core Philosophy

 **TEST-DRIVEN DEVELOPMENT IS NON-NEGOTIABLE.** Every single line of production code must be written in response to a failing test.
 No exceptions.
 This is not a suggestion or a preference - it is the fundamental practice that enables all other principles in this document.